 Will you/your child be paid to complete this survey?

-Participants receive up to $90 for their participation in the study.
+Participants will be compensated for their time.
 Travel reimbursement may be available for participants.

 This study is funded by the NIH/NIA.